doyun421/SLAM/README.md

                                         mapping in an indoor search and rescue operations or in a GNSS denied environments.

+## Coordinates Convertion

 ### ECEF

                                               that represents locations in the vicinity of the Earth (including its surface, interior, atmosphere, and surrounding outer space) as X, Y, and Z measurements from its center of mass.

                                               Its most common use is in tracking the orbits of satellites and in satellite navigation systems for measuring locations on the surface of the Earth, but it is also used in applications such as tracking crustal (In geology, the crust is the outermost solid shell of a rocky planet, dwarf planet, or natural satellite.
 It is usually distinguished from the underlying mantle by its chemical makeup; ) motion.